Medical Schools with DEI Offices

 “A student body, faculty and staff with varied backgrounds and perspectives are an essential foundation for fulfilling the College of Medicine’s mission and goals.
 We believe that such inclusivity enhances the academic experience beyond the classroom, fostering the development of well-rounded health care professionals.
 Studies show that underrepresented minority physicians are more likely to care for minority, indigent and historically marginalized patients and practice in underserved communities.”

-Office of Equity, Diversity & Inclusion
+The Office of Equity and Inclusion

 Office of Inclusive Excellence

-“Office of Inclusive Excellence within the Frank H. Netter MD School of Medicine is deeply committed to promoting an inclusive culture of belonging among students, staff, faculty, senior leaders and healthcare partners.
-The Office is responsible for designing and implementing initiatives that foster an inclusive and excellence-driven community, conducting research and scholarship on equity, inclusion and diversity, and recruiting and retaining a diverse student body.”
+“The Office is responsible for designing and implementing initiatives that foster an inclusive and excellence-driven community, conducting research and scholarship on health equity, and recruiting and retaining a student body of all backgrounds.”

 The Office of Diversity, Inclusion, and Community Engagement (DICE)